-Ottomans are especially practical in the sense that they can be tucked away under a large table or a shelf when they are not needed.
+- Ottomans are especially practical because they can be tucked away under a large table or a shelf when they are not needed.

-Closets typically don’t require the same level of privacy as bedrooms or bathrooms, so consider their doors expendable.
-Try a curtain instead and gain the space that a door would have required for swinging open.
+- Closets typically don’t require the same level of privacy as bedrooms or bathrooms, so consider their doors expendable.
+Try a curtain instead and gain the space an exit would need for swinging open.

-Bathrooms usually accommodate just one person at a time.
-So why not maximize the extra floor space by adding a towel cabinet?
+- Bathrooms usually accommodate just one person at a time.
+Why not maximize the extra floor space by adding a towel cabinet?
 You’ll free up space in your linen closet this way, so that’s double the advantage.

-If you feel like adding dividers to define boundaries around a studio or open floor plan apartment, bookshelves are a smart choice.
+- Bookshelves are a wise choice if you add dividers to define boundaries around a studio or open floor plan apartment.
 Go for open-styled shelves for a more aesthetically pleasing effect.

-Using wire baskets and peg boards, walls and doors can become multi-purpose storage solutions wherever they might be located in your apartment.
-For the bedroom and bathroom, these can come in handy for hanging clothes and towels, or perhaps a toiletry rack.
+- Using wire baskets and peg boards, walls and doors can become multi-purpose storage solutions wherever they are in your apartment.
+For the bedroom and bathroom, these can come in handy for hanging clothes and towels or a toiletry rack.
 In the kitchen, you can use the backs of the cupboard doors for storing condiment bottles or small cooking utensils.

-This last one isn’t strictly a storage tip, but it’s a fun little hack you can try if your place feels a little cramped.
-If you have large cabinets or perhaps a foldaway bed, install a large mirror on the blank front.
-The mirror will visually expand the space and maximize the natural light that enters your apartment, making it feel roomier than it actually is.
+- This last one isn’t strictly a storage tip, but it’s a fun little hack you can try if your place feels cramped.
+If you have large cabinets or a foldaway bed, install a large mirror on the blank front.
+The mirror will visually expand the space and maximize the natural light that enters your apartment, making it feel roomier than it is.

 We hope these Creative ways to maximize storage in a small apartment will help you get organized.